Skip to Content

 Creekside Music & Arts Festival, Flagler Beach

 Alongside Pellicer Creek, shaded by the oaks at Princess Place Preserve, you can hear bluegrass and folk music, browse arts and crafts booths and watch historic demonstrations, such as blacksmith and potters.
+There will be activities for children, including a petting zoo and pony rides.
 The preserve offers hiking, a historic lodge to tour and you can bring your kayak for a beautiful place to paddle.
 From Florida Rambler: Things to do in Flagler Beach.

-There are Oktoberfest celebrations all around Florida, but this one is celebrating its 48th year in 2022 and draws more than 35,000 visitors for live music, dancers, food, beer and entertainment.
+There are Oktoberfest celebrations all around Florida, but this one is celebrating its 49th year in 2023 and draws more than 35,000 visitors for live music, dancers, food, beer and entertainment.
+(Note: We list more than two dozen other Oktoberfest events in our comprehensive calendar of Florida Oktoberfest celebations.

-One of the oldest seafood festivals in Florida — celebrating 52 years in 2022 — offers local food, arts, crafts and music.
+One of the oldest seafood festivals in Florida — celebrating 53 years in 2023 — offers local food, arts, crafts and music.
+Despite Hurricane Idalia damage, the festival is ON.
 From Florida Rambler: Things to do in Cedar Key.

 Holiday shoppers make this an annual stop.
 Shop an eclectic mix of 400 arts and crafts, sculptures, ceramics, paintings and woodworking booths in this charming town.
 The three-decade old festival is located at 510 N. Baker St., Mount Dora.
 From Florida Rambler: Things to do Mount Dora